This article lists the key terms and concepts related to the Kore.ai Bots Platform.

 |Schedule a meeting with Bill this Sunday||Schedule a meeting||Person name: Bill

 |Add two bottles of red wine to the cart||Add to cart||Item: Red Wine

 Natural Language Processing

 The process by which a bot identifies the intent of the user extracts useful information from their utterance and maps that data (entities) to the relevant task.
-This allows bots to process requests in text or speech form, rather than complicated menus or programming language.
+This allows bots to process requests in text form, rather than complicated menus or programming language.